vannio/makers-bnb/README.md

 ```
 As a user
-So that I can list a new space
+So I can get show my space
-I would like to sign up
+I would like to list a space
 ```

 ```
-As a signed-up user
+As a user
-So I can get money for my space
+So that I can list a new space
-I would like to list a space
+I would like to sign up
 ```

 ```